Careers360 Logo

 Given, in a parabola,

-Focus : (6,0) And Directrix : x = - 6
+Focus : (6,0) And Directrix : x=6

 Here,

 Focus is of the form (a, 0), which means it lies on the X-axis.
-And Directrix is of the form x=-a which means it lies left to the Y-Axis.

-Hence the Equation of Parabola is
+Hence, the Equation of the Parabola is y2=4ax

-Hence the Equation of the Parabola is:
+Hence, the Equation of the Parabola is:

-Question:8 Find the equation of the parabola that satisfies the given conditions:
+Question:8 Find the equation of the parabola that satisfies the given conditions: Focus (0,–3); directrix y=3

 Answer:

-Focus : Focus (0,–3); directrix y = 3
+Focus : Focus (0,–3); directrix y=3

 Here,